Mario-SO/ohlcv/PROFILING.md

 ### 2. Memory Optimization
 - Pre-allocate arrays when size is known
-- Use memory pools for frequent allocations
+- Use memory pools for frequent allocations (now available via `MemoryPool`)
+- Use arena allocators for batch operations (`IndicatorArena`)
 - Implement zero-copy operations where possible
+- Leverage streaming parser for large datasets to reduce memory footprint

 ### 3. Compilation Optimization
 ```bash